Director of Programs & DevelopmentPosted on agosto 2, 2019

-Earth Innovation Institute catalyzes innovative, large-scale transitions to low-emissions rural development in tropical regions.
-Through regional interventions, we seek globally significant increases in farm production, forest cover, fisheries yields, and rural household wellbeing while decreasing emissions of heat-trapping gases.
+Earth Innovation Institute catalyzes innovative, large-scale transitions to low-emissions rural development in tropical forest regions.
+Through regional interventions, we strive to increase farm production, forest cover, fisheries yields, and rural household wellbeing while decreasing emissions of heat-trapping gases.
 We are now working with local partners and through our own resident staff to implement regional strategies for low-emission rural development in Brazil, Peru, Colombia, Indonesia, Mexico and Kenya.

 QUALIFICATIONS AND EXPERIENCE:

 - Experience leading, executing and/or managing large multi-institutional, international grants required;